Skylerjkinney/fs-journal/journal/05/questions.md

   > A post request would have a body, and the get request would also contain a body

-05. In a/an __await_____ coding model, when you call a function, it returns only when the action has finished and stops your program for the time the action takes.
-Likewise in a/an __async_____ coding model, multiple things are allowed to happen at one time.
+05. In a/an __syncrhonus_____ coding model, when you call a function, it returns only when the action has finished and stops your program for the time the action takes.
+Likewise in a/an ___aynchronus____ coding model, multiple things are allowed to happen at one time.
 When you perform an action, your program continues to run.
 Fill in the blanks.

-  > | await, async
+  > | syncrhonus, aynchronus

 06. What are the three types of data relationships?
 Provide an example of each.